|

 good quality weld.

-Excessive Contact i) Due to excessive pressure
+i) Due to excessive pressure

-blade and the upper sheet will be forced around the blade causing
+With blade too high the lower sheet will not make contact with the blade and the upper sheet will be forced around the blade causing melt-back as in i).

 GLOSSARY OF TERMS